grpc/proposal/A52-xds-custom-lb-policies.md

 ### Configuration Example

-This is a step-by-step example of how and example xDS configuration gets converted within a gRPC client.
+This is a step-by-step example of how an example xDS configuration gets converted within a gRPC client.
 The example configuration is:

 ```textproto
 { // Cluster